ruby-on-wheels/ruby-on-wheels.github.io/_posts/2020-09-10-approaching-the-arctic-circle.md

 ![Northern lights captured with my iPhone](/assets/images/IMG_9477.jpg)

-Wow, we were actually seeing the polar nights the first time in our lives.
+Wow, we were actually seeing the polar lights the first time in our lives.
 So exciting!

 ![Northern lights captured with my iPhone](/assets/images/IMG_9479.jpg)